We aim to encourage and guide children to achieve their full potential in a Christian environment in which they feel safe, secure and happy.

 Children’s Creative Work

-The children at Sunnybank are exposed to a great variety of media in which to express their creativity including painting (making use of starch-paint, mud, waterpaints etc), cutting and pasting, construction, collage making, drawing with different materials and handcraft.
-This is done in a well planned program so that they do not loose interest and keep their enthusiasm for their work.
-Sunnybank children are extremely proud of their work and really appreciate it being shown off!
+The children are exposed to a great variety of media in which to express their creativity, examples are: painting (making use of starch-paint, mud, water paint etc.), cutting and pasting, construction, collage making, drawing with different materials and handcraft.
+This is done in a well-planned program so that they do not lose interest and are keen to do their “work”.
+The learners are extremely proud of their artwork and love “showing off”.
 They learn new skills, how to follow instructions, and the importance of responsibility.
 The work also provides them with practice and experience to be able to tackle more advanced work the next time.
 If at first a child does not succeed, he is encouraged to keep on trying, without ever letting him feel that he failed, this builds his confidence.

-The Elephants and Giraffes work work from the National Curriculum Statement to prepare them for big school.
+The Elephants and Giraffes work from the National Curriculum Statement to prepare them for Grade 1.
 In the School Readiness programme we cover all aspects of the child’s development namely social, emotional, creative, intellectual and physical needs.
 We do our best to prepare the children for formal school.
-We follow a school readiness programme, which covers concepts like shapes, colours, classification, directionality, laterality, number concepts, spatial perception and many more.
+We follow a school readiness programme, which covers concepts like: shapes, colours, classification, directionality, laterality, number concepts, spatial perception and many more.
 The Grade R’s “read” a wide variety of advanced books during “story-time”, which improves their vocabulary and memory.
 They also learn speech rhymes and songs and actively participate in “music-” and “drama-rings”.

 The equipment at Sunnybank is aimed at the development of the child, be it physical, emotional, cognitive, creative or social.
-It ranges from a well equipped library, puzzles, toys, paint, etc. to the use of waste materials and nature’s bounty in the form of leaves, sand, water, flowers, acorns, etc. The construction area, as well as Dolly’s corner, opens ways for creative and imaginative play.
+It ranges from a well equipped library, puzzles, toys, paint, etc. to the use of waste materials and nature’s bounty in the form of leaves, sand, water, flowers, acorns, etc. The construction area, as well as Dolly’s Corner, opens ways for creative and imaginative play.